mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/decorators.md

 > `@Enum()` decorator extend the `@Property()` decorator, so you can use all its parameters.

 `@Enum()` decorator can be used for both numeric and string enums.
-By default enums are considered numeric, and will be represented in the database schema as `tinyint/smallint`.
+By default, enums are considered numeric, and will be represented in the database schema as `tinyint/smallint`.
 For string enums, if you define the enum in same file, its values will be automatically sniffed.

 See [Defining Entities](./defining-entities.md#enums).